openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 RPs indicate the suported formats using the new parameter `vp_formats`.

 * `vp_formats`: REQUIRED.
-An object defining the formats, proof types and algorithms a RP supports.
-Valid values include `jwt_vp` and `ldp_vp`.
-When this parameter is used, the `format` property inside a `presentation_definition` object as defined in [@!DIF.PresentationExchange] MUST NOT be present inside the `claims` parameter in the request.
-The OP MUST ignore `format` property inside a `presentation_definition` object even if the RP includes it.
+An object defining the formats, proof types and algorithms of verifiable presentation and verifiable credential that a RP supports.
+Valid values include `jwt_vp`, `ldp_vp`, `jwt_vc` and `ldp_vc`.

+The `format` property inside a `presentation_definition` object as defined in [@!DIF.PresentationExchange] MAY be used to specify concrete format in which the RP is requesting verifiable presentations to be presented.
+The OP MUST ignore `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the client metadata.

 Note that version 2.0.0 of [@!DIF.PresentationExchange] allows the RP to specify format of each requested credential using the `formats` property inside the `input_descriptor` object, in addition to communicating the supported presentation formats using the `vp_formats` parameter in the RP metadata.